atishpoojary/Lambda-blog-test/README.md

 '''

 ## You can install this framework through the command line,
+'''pip install robotframework'''
-'pip install robotframework'
+'''pip install selenium'''
-'pip install selenium'
+'''pip install setuptools'''

 <b>To know more about robotframework :</b>
 - [robotframework](http://robotframework.org)